This is a tough time for families in Oldham, but we can help

 - Free school meals

-- your local Foodbank
+- Your local Foodbank - Oldham Foodbank website

 - If you’re pregnant or have a child under 4, you may be able to access the NHS Healthy Start food and milk scheme.